Quantization-Based Score Calibration for Few-Shot Keyword Spotting with Dynamic Time Warping in Noisy Environments: Quantization-based score calibration

 \section{Quantization-based score calibration}

-The proposed quantization-based score calibration approach combines two complementary steps, each of which can also be applied individually: 1) Quantizing the embeddings and 2) normalizing the scores with the quantization error.
+The proposed quantization-based score calibration approach combines two complementary steps, each of which can also be applied individually: 1) quantizing embeddings and 2) normalizing embeddings using the quantization error.
 The underlying idea is to reduce the impact of acoustic noise and the resulting performance degradation.
 Both steps utilize the centers learned during training of the embedding model and are applied to individual embeddings prior to combining the embeddings belonging to different segments. \Cref{fig:quantization} illustrates the individual steps.